 Business AS & A Level

-A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 4 or above.
-You should also have a grade 4 in Maths and a grade 5 or above in Business (if studied).
+A minimum of 4 GCSE subjects at grade 5 or above, as well as GCSE English Language and Maths at grade 4 or above.
+There is no requirement to have studied Business at GCSE, but a minimum of a grade 5 is needed if you have.

 What will I study?

-Business gives an understanding of the many problems businesses can face and encourages students to develop analytical and evaluative ways to solve them.
+Business gives an understanding of the many problems businesses face, and encourages students to develop analytical and evaluative ways to solve them.

-Across the two years students will study the following:
+Across the two years students will study the following units:

 - Managers, leadership and decision making